mkotsur/mkotsur.github.com/_posts/2017-03-19-running-databricks-from-intellij.md

 layout: post
 category : Dev
 tags : [spark, databricks, scala, sbt]
-title: Running Databricks from IntelliJ
+title: Writing in IntelliJ, running on Databricks
 ---

 So, Apache Spark is getting popular and I'm starting to get a hang of it.
 Our team uses [Databricks](https://databricks.com/), and I found it (and the whole concept of notebooks) great for sharing and visually presenting programs that deal with data.
 However, as a developer, I'm very much used to convenience of IntelliJ for writing, testing and refactoring the code.